FaithBeam/The-Sims1-Legacy-Collection-Cheat-Unlocker/README.md

 # The Sims1 Legacy Collection Cheat Unlocker

+**This has been archived in favor of: https://github.com/FaithBeam/Sims1LegacyCollectionHacks**

 This unlocks debug mode cheats for The Sims 1 Legacy Collection.
 Click here for a list of cheats available: https://github.com/FaithBeam/The-Sims1-Legacy-Collection-Cheat-Unlocker/wiki

 ![image](https://github.com/user-attachments/assets/3b5d128a-fa9b-4bd4-9de1-eca7cd3ac2c6)